First A Word About Some Of The Products Listed-

 The thread itself will take 4 to 6 months to dissolve and leave no scar tissue, rather just new collagen in its place.
 Most procedures last 18 to 24 months, and the collagen, as it rebuilds, may enhance patient appearance even longer, depending on the individual.

 NovaThreads, based in Miami, Florida, seems to be the distribution leader for aesthetic threading here in the United States.
-There is talk of a major aesthetic pharmaceutical company getting into aesthetic PDO threading but so far Nova is the distributor that seems to be claiming this market.
+There is talk of another major aesthetic pharmaceutical company getting into aesthetic PDO threading but so far Nova is the distributor that seems to be claiming this market.

 FROM BKM: I have used this product with fantastic results, but the learning curve for some Practitioners may be challenging.